muraljs/mural/README.md

-# bur
+# mural

 A full stack framework to seed your React and GrahphQL projects.

 ### Intro

-Bur combines next generation tools like React, GraphQL and Koa with an opinionated minimalist architecture.
-Bur tries to simplify building modern web apps in a couple ways...
+Mural combines next generation tools like React, GraphQL and Koa with an opinionated minimalist architecture.
+Mural tries to simplify building modern web apps in a couple ways...

 1. One language to rule them all

 [JS Logo]

 It's ES2017 all the way down from view styling to database queries.
-Bur also encourages working with a minimal, pragmatically functional, feature set of Javascript to avoid common Javascript pitfalls like managing scope and inheritence.
+Mural also encourages working with a minimal, pragmatically functional, feature set of Javascript to avoid common Javascript pitfalls like managing scope and inheritence.

 2. Minimalistic architecture

 [MVC picture]

-Bur provides a base "MVC" architecture that scales complexity through modularity and flexiblity.
+Mural provides a base "MVC" architecture that scales complexity through modularity and flexiblity.
 Architectures using React and GraphQL these days can involve many layers and concepts such as "Resolvers", "Connectors", and "Schemas" on the GraphQL-side and "Actions", "Action Creators", "Reducers", "Stores", "React Routers", "React Views", on the React side.
-Bur tries to boil these layers down into a simpler separation of Model, View and Controller.
-That is not to say Bur is going backwards by eschewing newer ideas like unidirectional data flow for object-oriented data binding—instead Bur is taking liberty with the MVC definition to draw broader archictural lines around layers.
+Mural tries to boil these layers down into a simpler separation of Model, View and Controller.
+That is not to say Mural is going backwards by eschewing newer ideas like unidirectional data flow for object-oriented data binding—instead Mural is taking liberty with the MVC definition to draw broader archictural lines around layers.
 Read more.

 3. Eliminating boilerplate

 [code showing generator commands]

 Plugging together the many modules needed to get started with a basic app architecture using modern Javascript can be tiresome.
-Javascript fatigue is real, and Bur is here to help.
-Bur combines an opinionated set of tools using wrapper libraries like unikoa, joiql, and veact with a project generator command line tool to make it quick and easy to get set up.
+Javascript fatigue is real, and Mural is here to help.
+Mural combines an opinionated set of tools using wrapper libraries like unikoa, joiql, and veact with a project generator command line tool to make it quick and easy to get set up.

 ### Getting Started

-Bur stands on the shoulder's of giants.
+Mural stands on the shoulder's of giants.
 It would first be good to familiarize yourself with these tools.

 * GraphQL
 * React